supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 I was watching a video of my favorite League of Legends streamer.
 I wanted to go back to my gaming days, see the environment.
 It felt crazy watching a video of LoL after not playing or watching any content in the past couple years.
 Hundreds of memories and connections were lightened up.

-I am at a point of life where I don't have the one thing I do all day.
+I am at a point in my life where I don't have the one thing I do all day.
 It's weird, I always had such activity.
 Learning is close, but you can't really learn all day.
 Learning for sake of learning is not efficient either.
 Learning is best guided by needs.

 I had a lot of success in League but I failed too.
 When I watched the vid mentioned earlier, it stroke me: I didn't love the game on every moment.
 I rage quitted a lot!
 I remember when things wouldn't make sense to me and I felt like a failure, I hated the game.
 I would get so angry.
 On later years I ditched those poor habits, but these memories were delightful to me today.
 That's because I falsely recalled that the journey was all fun and laughs.
 It was more like adrenaline, excitement, success and failure.
 It is lovely, I want that.
 There is no adrenaline in pure learning really.
 I loved winning!